AxC1271/RISC-V-CPU/README.md

 **[Watch the working demo here](https://youtu.be/ghEym8AjQQo)** of the RISC-V processor handling the assembly code.
 I want the FPGA board to "print" the first ten Fibonacci numbers.

+## ⚠️ Limitations

+This is a CPU running one instruction per program counter cycle but has no multi-stage pipelining, branch predictions, etc. to optimize the hardware to execute instructions as fast as possible.
+The reason I opted for the 1 Hz program counter was to:

+- Visually see the program counter update incrementally using the Basys3 LED's
+- Easily validate the seven-seg output from the multiplexer module
+- Focus on the instruction decoding, computation, and writeback stages

+Despite these limitations, the CPU is still able to execute instructions in sequential order and handle branch jumps as shown in the video demo.
+For a future project, optimization techniques such as the ones listed above will be considered to improve overall hardware performance.
+Since the clock frequency is so slow, the lack of such features wouldn't impact functionality.

 ---

 Please go into each subproject folder to see more in detail.